Soldeer as a Package Manager

 After the project is created, you can go into your project source and:

 • Create a .soldeerignore file that acts as a .gitignore to exclude files that aren’t needed.
+The .gitignore file is also respected.

 • Run forge soldeer login to log into your account.